fishsaidno/push/README.md

         title: 'Hello',
         text: 'world',
         badge: 1, //optional, use it to set badge count of the receiver when the app is in background.
+        // sound: '',
+        androidChannelId: '', // If not specified will go to the default cordova-plugin-push channel
+        androidPriority: 1, // Optional: // PRIORITY_MIN -2 // PRIORITY_LOW -1 // PRIORITY_DEFAULT 0 // PRIORITY_HIGH 1 // PRIORITY_MAX 2 //
+        iosPriority: 'time-sensitive', // Optional: The string values passive, active, time-sensitive, or critical (default is active)
         query: {
             // Ex. send to a specific user if using accounts:
             userId: 'xxxxxxxxx'